matiasjaliff/matiasjaliff/README.md

 I am a developer and engineer passionate about the implementation of creative solutions.

 I've been deeply interested in web development since I was a kid.
-After a big journey in the energy industry as engineer and project manager, It's been a while since I came back to my first love, again in the arena of development.
+After a big journey in the energy industry as engineer and project manager.

-As a fan of art, I always look for creative ideas, I admire the work of my colleagues and I pursue the simplest and smartest ways to solve problems.
+I always look for creative ideas, I admire the work of my colleagues and I pursue the simplest and smartest ways to solve problems.
 I find beauty in simplicity.

 I can work both in the back-end and in the front-end.
 My core language is JavaScript / TypeScript.
 I am experienced in Express, Sequelize, Node, React and Redux, among others.
 I am a big fan of Next.js too.